Final report for ONC19-058

 7 total panelists at in sessions at the seed growers’ conference.
 4 panelists at the seed potato and contract production webinars.
 Healy as project lead, consultant and presenter at SFA conference.
 Ryan Pesch as extension educator, field day participant and consultant on enterprise budget development.
 Emily Reno as co-presenter on local seeds market analysis.

 Seed cleaning knowledge

 Input tracking and enterprise budget creation

 Our project contributes to environmental health by working with organic (certified and not) farmers in organic production environments.
 Organic farmers depend on high quality, well-adapted organic seed to be successful.
 Regional seed companies can help ensure the availability of organic and regionally adapted seed, and support farmers’ long-term ability to adapt to changing environmental conditions.
-By helping to connect growers to a regional seed company our project helps ensure the long-term sustainability of environmentally conscious farming in the North Central Region.
+By helping to connect growers to a regional seed company (North Circle Seeds) our project helps ensure the long-term sustainability of environmentally conscious farming in the North Central Region.

 Finally, our project is helping to build a network of seed producers in Minnesota and neighboring states.
 Farmers engaged in this project are sharing knowledge, equipment, seeds and best practices to support each other in growing the supply of local seed.
 This type of network development is one important element of social sustainability in agriculture, since it creates a sense of fellowship and shared purpose among growers doing the courageous work of growing organic seed.
 We recently received a grant from the Blooming Prairie Foundation to offer an in-person gathering of Midwest Seed Growers in 2022, which will draw heavily on the learning goals and priorities articulated during the Midwest Seed Growers’ Community meeting held in February.
 This network will continue to strengthen and grow in the post-COVID era when seed growers can gain hands on-experience and build in-person connections at this 2022 event!